The ultimate weekend in Cusco

 How to spend the day

-Stroll to the Plaza de Armas, Cuzco's main square.
-Despite being a popular thoroughfare for travelers and locals alike, the square feels expansive beneath Cuzco's blue skies and the absence of high-rise buildings.
-Catch your breath (it’s your first day in the high-altitude city, after all) on a bench and enjoy the views of the surrounding hillsides.
+Stroll to the Plaza de Armas, Cusco's main square.
+Despite being a popular thoroughfare, the square benefits from the absence of high-rise buildings and feels expansive beneath Cusco's blue skies.
+Catch your breath (it’s your first day in the high-altitude city after all) on a bench and enjoy the views of the surrounding hillsides.

-Recharge with a pour-over from Florencia y Fortunata, a women-led specialty coffee shop and visit the neighboring cultural center Augusta Espacio.
+Recharge with a pour-over from Florencia y Fortunata, a women-led specialty coffee shop, and visit the neighboring cultural center, Augusta Espacio.
 Move on to the stunningly curated Museo de Arte Precolombino, facing the tranquil Plaza Nazarenas.
-I never tire of observing these artifacts (some dating back 3000 years) that paved the way for the Inca Empire - and that continue to inspire contemporary artists in Peru.
+I never tire of observing these artifacts (some dating back 3000 years) that paved the way for the Inca empire and continue to inspire contemporary artists in Peru.

 Dinner

 Make it a late lunch or early dinner at Organika.
-Sourcing from their organic farm in the Sacred Valley, the cozy restaurant specializes in veggie-based dishes, but meat-eaters can find plenty of options too.
-Order the sweet potato ravioli and salad with smoked trout, topped off with a muña tea.
+Sourcing from its organic farm in the Sacred Valley, the cozy restaurant specializes in veggie-based dishes, but meat eaters can find plenty of options too.
+Order the sweet potato ravioli and salad with smoked trout, topped off with muña tea (derived from the Andean mint plant).

 After dark

-Book a stargazing experience at the Cuzco Planetarium.
-Even if there is a bit of cloud cover, you can still enjoy an engaging projection beneath the dome where you’ll learn about the sacred Cruz del Sur (Southern Cross) and the Inca concept of dark constellations.
+Book a stargazing experience at the Planetarium Cusco.
+Even if there is a bit of cloud cover, you can still see an engaging projection beneath the dome and you’ll learn about the sacred Cruz del Sur (Southern Cross) and the Inca concept of dark constellations.

 Mercado San Pedro.
 Matyas Rehak/Shutterstock